त्योहार गाइड

 Valentine's Day falls on Saturday, 14 February 2026.
 Learn the saint behind the day, the Roman pagan origins, and how the festival of romantic love is observed worldwide.

-The historical Saint Valentine is a famously elusive figure.
-Early Christian martyrologies record at least three different men named Valentinus who were martyred on or around 14 February in the 3rd century — confusingly, all in or near Rome, and all on the same date.
-The most likely figure behind the modern feast is a 3rd-century Roman priest who, according to later hagiography, defied the policies of the emperor Claudius II (Claudius Gothicus, reigned 268-270 AD).
+The real Saint Valentine is genuinely hard to pin down.
+Early Christian martyrologies record at least three different men named Valentinus who were executed on or around 14 February in the 3rd century — all in or near Rome, all on the same date.
+The figure most commonly associated with the modern feast is a Roman priest thought to have died around 269 AD.

 Pope Gelasius I formally established the Feast of Saint Valentine on 14 February in 496 AD.
-The feast remained on the Roman Catholic liturgical calendar for nearly fifteen centuries, but in the post-Vatican II calendar reform of 1969 it was removed from the General Roman Calendar precisely because of the historical uncertainty around the saint's identity.
-Saint Valentine is still recognised as a saint and may be commemorated locally, but he is no longer a universal feast in the Roman rite.
-The cultural holiday has long since outgrown its religious origin.
+The feast remained on the Catholic calendar for roughly fifteen centuries, then was removed in the 1969 post-Vatican II reforms, partly because the historical record around the saint is so sparse.
+Valentine is still recognised as a saint and may be commemorated locally, but he is no longer a universal feast.
+The cultural holiday moved past its religious origin a long time ago.

-Long before any Christian Valentine, Romans observed Lupercalia, a fertility festival held from 13 to 15 February.
-The rite centred on the Lupercal, the cave on the Palatine Hill where, according to myth, the she-wolf had suckled Romulus and Remus.
-Priests known as the Luperci sacrificed goats and a dog at the cave, cut the goats' hides into strips called februa, and then ran nearly naked through the streets of Rome striking bystanders — particularly women — with the bloody strips.
-Women were believed to gain fertility from the touch.
+Before any Christian Valentine, Rome observed Lupercalia, a fertility festival held 13–15 February.
+The rites centred on the Lupercal — the cave on the Palatine Hill where myth placed the she-wolf who nursed Romulus and Remus.
+Priests called the Luperci sacrificed goats and a dog there, cut the hides into strips (februa), and ran through the streets striking passersby with them.
+Women who were touched were said to gain fertility.

-The connection between Saint Valentine and romantic love is generally traced to the English poet Geoffrey Chaucer and his 1382 poem Parlement of Foules.
-The relevant lines read:
+The connection between 14 February and romantic love is generally traced to Geoffrey Chaucer and his poem Parlement of Foules, written around 1380–82:

 "For this was on Seynt Valentynes day, / Whan every foul cometh ther to chese his make."

-That is, every bird comes there to choose its mate.
-The poem is the earliest unambiguous link in surviving European literature between 14 February and the pairing of lovers, and it reflects a wider courtly culture in which medieval European courts were elaborating the conventions of l'amour courtois — courtly love.
+Every bird comes there to choose its mate.
+This is the earliest surviving European text linking 14 February to the pairing of lovers, and it reflects the wider culture of courtly love that medieval European courts were developing at the time.

-The first known Valentine's love letter survives from 1415: Charles, Duke of Orléans, captured at the Battle of Agincourt and held in the Tower of London, wrote a poem to his wife addressing her as his très doulce Valentinée.
-Through the 17th and 18th centuries the exchange of handwritten Valentine notes spread across England and France, and Samuel Pepys records receiving and sending Valentines in his diary in the 1660s.
+The first known Valentine letter dates to 1415.
+Charles, Duke of Orléans, captured at Agincourt and held in the Tower of London, wrote a poem to his wife addressing her as his très doulce Valentinée.
+The manuscript is held at the British Library.
+By the 17th century, handwritten Valentine notes were common in England and France; Samuel Pepys mentions sending and receiving them in his diary in the 1660s.

-The mass-produced Valentine card emerged in the 1840s.
-In Britain, the introduction of the Penny Post in 1840 made anonymous card-sending suddenly affordable, and Valentine volume rose sharply.
-In the United States, Esther Howland of Worcester, Massachusetts — later known as the "Mother of the American Valentine" — began industrialising production of lace-and-paper cards in 1849, building a business that grossed tens of thousands of dollars a year by the 1870s.
-The mass-market Valentine has scarcely changed in form since.
+Mass-produced Valentine cards arrived in the 1840s.
+Britain's Penny Post, introduced in 1840, made anonymous card-sending affordable, and volume rose sharply.
+In the United States, Esther Howland of Worcester, Massachusetts — later called the "Mother of the American Valentine" — began producing lace-and-paper cards at scale in 1849 and was grossing tens of thousands of dollars a year by the 1870s.

-Valentine's Day customs vary enormously between countries, and several major economies celebrate the underlying idea on completely different dates.
+Valentine's Day customs vary considerably between countries, and several mark the occasion on different dates entirely.

 United States